-TANF provides temporary cash benefits to low-income families with dependent children in Missouri.
-The amount depends upon the family’s income, resources, and living arrangements
+TANF provides temporary cash benefits to low-income families with dependent children in Missouri — up to 45 months.
+The amount depends upon the family’s income, resources, and living arrangements.

 Those receiving benefits are required, as a condition of eligibility, to participate in work activities for a minimum number of hours per week, unless there is a good cause.

 Application for Temporary Assistance can be made in person at your local Family Support Division office.
 Click here to find the office that serves your area.

 SNAP helps eligible Missourians, children and families, who may be working but are still struggling financially, to buy food and provide nutritional meals for themselves.

 Eligibility is determined by certain factors, mainly your income & household size.
 In general, families with income less than 130% of the federal poverty level (FPL) may qualify for SNAP benefits.

 This prescreening tool might help you determine if you may be eligible to receive SNAP benefits.
 However, this is not an application tool.
 Application for SNAP can only be made in person at your local FSD office.

 MO HealthNet offers health care coverage for Missouri’s low-income residents who meet the program’s eligibility requirements — and they are as follows